totalpaveinc/sqlite/README.md

 - - x86_64
 - - AAR library (Contains all prebuilt architectures)

-If you simply need the prebuilt binaries, take a look at our [sqlite-bin](https://github.com/totalpaveinc/sqlite-bin) repository.
+Android builds are built on NDK 27 and is 16k page size supported and is backwards compatible to 4k page size devices.

+Note that the AAR files do not contain JNI.
+The AAR package is simply to ensure applications all use a single copy of SQLite.

 The individual SO libraries are provided for linking with other libraries.
 Applications should import the AAR / xcframework file.

-Note that the AAR files do not contain JNI.
-The AAR package is simply to ensure applications all use a single copy of SQLite.

-Android binaries are built using API 24.

 ## Licensing